bitnissen/HTMS-ApiGateway/README.md

 - Stateless API gateway with no database dependency.
 - To act as the primary proxy and gateway to the underlying microservices, which are then only accessible via this service.
-- Allow multiple protocols: REST with JSON as well as all protocols supported by Socket.io (Websockets, JSONP Long Polling and more).
+- Allow multiple protocols: REST with JSON as well as all protocols supported by Socket.io (Websockets and Long Polling).
 - Light-weight Javascript-client based on Socket.io for highly optimized remote calls, exposing regular Promise-style request/response-cycles, similar to jQuery's AJAX-methods.
 - Communicates with underlying webservices using a consistent REST with JSON-format.
 - Intentionally has no domain knowledge whatsoever.